poseidon/matchbox/Documentation/api.md

 ## Cloud Config

-Finds the spec matching the attribute query parameters and renders the corresponding cloud-config file.
+Finds the profile matching the machine and renders the corresponding Cloud-Config.

     GET http://bootcfg.foo/cloud